 - Round 3: Ch 1, sc in same sp, ch 6, sc in next ch-3 sp, (ch 3, sc in next ch-3 sp, ch 6, sc in next ch-3 sp) 5 times, ch 1, hdc in first sc (counts as last ch-3 sp).

-- Round 4: Ch 1, * sc in ch-3 sp, in ch-6 sp work (5 dc, ch 5 and sl st in 4th ch from hook to create picot, ch 1, 5 dc); repeat from * around.
+- Round 4: Ch 1, * sc in ch-3 sp, in next ch-6 sp work (5 dc, ch 5, sl st in 4th ch from the hook to create picot, ch 1, 5 dc); repeat from * around.
 Join with sl st in first sc.

 Fasten off and weave in loose ends.

 You will need white school glue or your favorite starch, stainless steel pins or toothpicks, plastic wrap and some kind of foam/blocking board if you want to block your snowflakes.